-- Enter sample information into GenexusTM Software.
+- Before you begin this procedure, connect the barcode scanner to the computer on which you use GenexusTM Software and verify that the barcode scanner is compatible with the computer. - Enter sample information into GenexusTM Software.
 For more information, see "Create a new sample" on page 33, or "Import samples" on page 34. - Ensure that the assay that you want to use in the run exists in the software.
-For more information, see "About assays in GenexusTM Software" on page 190. - Quantify sample concentration, if you do not intend to dilute sample concentrations manually to the target concentration of the assay.
-For more information, see the GenexusTM Integrated Sequencer User Guide (Pub.
-No. MAN0017910). - 1.
+For more information, see "Assays in GenexusTM Software" on page 216. - Quantify sample concentration, if you are not diluting sample concentrations manually to the target concentration of the assay.
+For more information, see the GenexusTM Integrated Sequencer User Guide. - 1.
 In the menu bar, click Runs > Nucleic Acid to Result.